ApiLogicServer/Docs/docs/index.md

 **Triggers**

-The trigger solution typically looks something like this:
+The trigger solution GenAI response typically looks something like this:

 ```sql
 -- Note: The enforcement of the Check Credit requirement is complex and might be better handled in application logic.